 The original statistical disclosure attack: Our simulation varied the parameters N (the number of recipients), m (the number of Alice's recipients), and b (the batch size).
 The simulated "Alice" sends a single message every round to one of her recipients, chosen uniformly at random.
 The simulated background sends to b-1 additional recipients per round, also chosen uniformly at random.
 We ran 100 trial attacks for each chosen $\langle N, m, b \rangle$ tuple.
-Each attack was set to halt when the attacker has correctly identified Alice's recipients, or when 1,000,000 rounds have passed.
-(We imposed this cap on run time to keep our simulator from getting stuck on hopeless cases.)
+Each attack was set to halt when the attacker had correctly identified Alice's recipients, or when 1,000,000 rounds had passed.
+(We imposed this cap to keep our simulator from getting stuck on hopeless cases.)

-We present the results of our simulations in Figure 1 (the low-m curves are at the bottom).
-As expected, the attack becomes more effective when Alice sends messages to only a few recipients (small m); when there are fewer recipients for Alice to hide hers among (small N); or when batch sizes are small (small b).
+Figure 1 presents the results of our simulation (the low-m curves are at the bottom).
+As expected, the attack becomes more effective when Alice sends messages to only a few recipients (small m); when there are more recipients to whom Alice does not send (large N); or when batch sizes are small (small b).

 Fig. 1.
-Statistical disclosure model: Median rounds to guess all recipients
+Statistical disclosure model: median rounds to guess all recipients

 Fig. 2.
-Unknown background: Median rounds to guess all recipients
+Unknown background: median rounds to guess all recipients